 When you’re running a restaurant, one common high-risk decision you make is the number of ingredients you buy.

-Since there’s no way to predict the exact number of orders for each dish on your menu, you should come up with an array of meals with ingredients that can be cross-utilized with each other.
+Since there’s no way to predict the exact number of orders for each dish on your menu, you should come up with an array of meals with ingredients that can be cross-utilized with each other to avoid food waste and control your food costs.

 Aside from preventing spoilage, this will also help you have enough supply to avoid running out of ingredients on your customers’ favorite dish.